Today you're going to learn about three key things.

 Well, let's cover 12 - top tips.

-2. The second is to try and ensure that you have annual foot checks once a year.
+1. The first and most important tip is to try do all that you can to maintain good control of your blood sugar levels.
+Remember, prevention is always better than cure and it's very important that you don't smoke.2.
+The second is to try and ensure that you have annual foot checks once a year.
 Both feet should be checked by someone who's trained in diabeticfoot care.
 This might be aist at the health center that you registered to.
 They should also assess the circulation and sensation in both feet during this check.

 3. Number three is something you can do at home.
 And these are daily foot checks.
 You may be unaware of an injury to your feet, and therefore an essential part of your daily routine must include a foot check.